-- The temperature should be at a minimum of 65oF/18o.
-It is important to ensure that your heating systems are regularly inspected and maintained for optimum function.
+- -Temperature must be at a minimum of 65oF/18o.
+Ensure that your heating systems are regularly inspected and maintained for optimum function.
 This is essential to avoid one of the most common causes of damage to buildings: frozen and bursting pipes.

-- Plow and de-ice parking lots and walkway after extreme cold and/or snowfall, to prevent anyone from slipping and falling on your premises.
+- -Plow and de-ice parking lots and walkway after extreme cold and/or snowfall.
+This is to prevent anyone from slipping and falling on your premises.

-- Clean wet floors and absorbent mats in entryways and walkways to reduce slick floors.
+- -Clean wet floors and absorbent mats in entryways and walkways.
+This is to reduce slick floors.

 Winter Maintenance for Commercial Buildings and Insurance Claims

-Following these winter maintenance tips for commercial buildings will help you limit the possibility of damage.
-Keeping up with basic winter maintenance will also help you avoid any potential liability situations and claims.
-If you don’t properly maintain your buildings and you do end up with property damage, and the cause is poor maintenance, you may have a problem when trying to submit a claim.
+Following these winter maintenance tips for commercial buildings helps you limit the possibility of damage.
+Keeping up with basic winter maintenance also helps you avoid any potential liability situations and claims.
+If you don’t properly maintain your buildings and you do end up with property damage and the cause is poor maintenance, you may have a problem when trying to submit a claim.
 Insurance is meant to cover sudden and accidental damage, not maintenance.
 Planning for a calamity that may never happen can seem tedious.
 Cleaning up after one that does happen is much worse.